 About the Index of Consumer Confidence

-It is constructed from responses to four attitudinal questions posed to a random sample of Canadian households.
+It is constructed from responses to four attitudinal questions posed to a sample of Canadian households.
 Those surveyed are asked to give their views about their households’ current and expected financial positions and the short-term employment outlook.
 They are also asked to assess whether now is a good time or a bad time to make a major purchase such as a house, car or other big-ticket items.

 What questions are asked for the Index of Consumer Confidence?

 The Index of Consumer Confidence survey is based on four attitudinal questions.
 Data is collected on each respondent's age, sex, marital status, and geographic location of residence.

 The four questions are: